 Hot weather can overheat them while their fur layer isn’t thick enough for colder temperatures.

-Adult English Speagles have an average height of 11-15 inches tall and weighs up to 11-25 lbs.
+Adult English Speagles have an average height of 11-15 inches tall and weigh up to 11-25 lbs.
 This can vary based on their feeding and living conditions.

 Take effort in taking care of them so that they can grow into being healthy dogs.